a collection of notes on areas of personal interest

 Because of this, it will be interesting to see how the flows of water and the character of marine life will be changed in and around Doha’s West Bay as a result of the joining of this development with the island of al-Safliya.
 It is also possible that these may be altered outside and to the east of the area, though that is an area which has been dredged for the reclamation.

-The Pearl development continues to grow apace with each passing year witnessing a settling in of the buildings and their inhabitants.
-While these aerial images reflect something of the continuing physical development, it is really in the detail that most of the work is to be seen and, at this scale, that detail is difficult to discern.
+The Pearl development continues to grow apace with each passing year witnessing a settling in of the buildings with their different uses, work force and inhabitants.
+While these annual aerial images reflect a little of the continuing physical development, it is really in the detail of the works in this area of the peninsula that most of the progress is to be seen and, at this scale, that detail is difficult to discern.
+However, it seems useful to see as a record of the work that has gone into this major project.
 These images can only hint at them and should be viewed together with images on the ground which can be found elsewhere.

 This photograph illustrates the intended plan of the completed project.
 You can see that there is a small lagoon facing north and two small lagoons facing away from the southward-moving littoral drift.
 These three lagoons each have a small island in the centre with bridged access to them from the main island.
 Provision appears to be made for boats in at least two of them which means that there may be traffic problems as well as cleaning problems associated with waste.